“My Cat Won’t Drink Water”: Here’s a Solution

 My theory is pretty simple: I think it’s ergonomics.
 If I were a cat, I’d prefer to drink water that I don’t have to crank my neck to drink.
 Some believe that some cats feel vulnerable when hunched over a bowl, or that their whiskers are impeded by the bowl, which blinds them to threats.
 Measure your cat and make sure the bucket is right, but it should be a perfect fit for most adult cats.
 If you’ve got a kitten, adjust accordingly.
 Maybe a Tupperware tub would do the job.

 But I have a few more theories, too.
 A cat might be able to see the surface of the water more readily at that angle.
-Certainly it smells more like water, and I suspect a bucket is more comforting, like a deep pond or lake, than a dish.
+Certainly it puts the smell of clean water right in the nose, and I suspect a bucket is more comforting, like a deep pond or lake, than a dish.
+Those shiny metal bowls are especially jarring, I suspect.
+There’s nothing like that in nature, and cats aren’t good with mirrors; they don’t recognize themselves.

 I’ve also found that adding a bit of water — an ounce or two — to my cat’s dry food has also increased her water intake and it seems to make her more interested in drinking as well.